Amy Erica Smith

-Amy Erica Smith (born 13 July 1976) is an American political scientist.
+Amy Erica Smith is an American political scientist.

 Education and academic career

 Smith was born in Eugene, Oregon, and raised in Dallas, Texas.
 She earned a bachelor's degree in Latin American studies at the University of Texas at Austin, obtained a master's degree in city and regional planning at Cornell University, then pursued doctoral studies in political science at the University of Pittsburgh.
 Smith moved to Ames, Iowa, in 2012, and began teaching at Iowa State University as an assistant professor of political science.
 In 2018, she became an associate professor.
 Since 2019, Smith has served as a Liberal Arts and Sciences Dean's Professor.
+In 2024, Smith was promoted to a full professorship.

 Fellowships, awards, and honors

 In 2014, Smith received a Fulbright Fellowship and was based in Brazil.
 From 2016 to 2017, she held a fellowship at the University of Notre Dame's Kellogg Institute for International Studies.
 In 2019, Smith was awarded a fellowship by the American Council of Learned Societies.
-Smith was awarded a Carnegie Fellowship in 2020.
+In 2020, Smith became the first Iowa State University faculty member to be awarded a Carnegie Fellowship.
 That same year, Smith was also a fellow of the Woodrow Wilson International Center for Scholars.

 Political career

 In November 2021, Smith was the leading vote-getter of three candidates elected to the Ames School Board.
+She did not run for reelection in November 2025.